GilRaitses/pax/docs/logs/MASTER_TODO.md

 **Objective:** Design the search algorithm architecture before implementation.

+**What "pseudocode" means:** Step-by-step description of the algorithm in plain language (not actual code), like a recipe for how the pathfinding will work.

+**What "knowledge base" means:** A structured way to store and access information about the map - which intersections connect to which, which camera zones cover which areas, etc.

 **Tasks:**
 - [ ] Create pseudocode for:
-  - Baseline A* with Manhattan distance heuristic
+  - **Baseline A* with Manhattan distance heuristic:** Standard pathfinding using only distance (like "how many blocks away?")
-  - Learned heuristic A* (using Ridge regression weights)
+  - **Learned heuristic A* (using Ridge regression weights):** Pathfinding that uses learned patterns from camera data (like "this area is usually stressful, avoid it")
-  - Pareto front evaluation
-  - Multi-scale resolution handling
+  - **Pareto front evaluation:** Finding paths that balance multiple goals (shortest distance vs. lowest stress)
+  - **Multi-scale resolution handling:** Using both camera zones (coarse) and intersections (fine) in the search
 - [ ] Design knowledge base structure:
-  - How to represent camera zones in search space
+  - How to represent camera zones in search space (each zone = a region with a stress score)
-  - How to map intersections to zones
+  - How to map intersections to zones (which camera zone covers which intersection?)
-  - How to compute edge costs
+  - How to compute edge costs (how "expensive" is it to move from one intersection to another?)
-  - How to apply learned heuristics
+  - How to apply learned heuristics (use stress scores to guide pathfinding)
 - [ ] Document algorithm flow and decision points

 **Deliverables:**